filecoin-project/fvm-docs/content/en/docs/concepts/basics/overview.md

 Trustless means that you don't need to trust an entity, because software programs are ensuring that they follow the rules set up by the community.

 However, many providers will go beyond the minimal requirements, so they may have better quality of service, guarantees, or performance.
-Others may just work better for a particular client, because of their proximity and reduced latency.
+Others may just work better for a particular client, because of their proximity and resulting reduced latency.
 A reputation system could help clients pick providers that work best for them.

 With the FVM, you can build an overlay network that patrols the network, observes how service providers are doing, and records the observations on the blockchain so that reputation scores can be calculated in a trustless manner.
 They can also be traceable and disputable if there is any disagreement.